-We are committed to creating and maintaining records which document our activities, to supporting good governance and to complying with legal and statutory requirements, in particular the Freedom of Information Act 2000, the Public Records Act 1958, the Data Protection Act 2018 and the General Data Protection Regulation.
+We recognise our obligation to create and maintain records which document our activities, to support good governance and to comply with legal and statutory requirements, in particular the Freedom of Information Act 2000, the Public Records Act 1958, the Data Protection Act 2018 and the General Data Protection Regulation.

 We recognise that records form part of our corporate memory and are an important organisational asset.
 This applies to all records, in all media, which are created, received or maintained by our staff, irrespective of their contractual status, in the course of British Council business.
 Records and documentation created through partnerships are also subject to contractual record keeping requirements.

 The British Council is committed to:

 - ensuring that records are created to provide evidence of its decisions and activities